 The scented gums

 The genetic diversity of the chemical defences of the Eucalypts leave a clue in the aroma of the trees.
 The lemon scented gum Corymbia citriodora has a distinctive lemon smell which is very noticeable after light rain.
-This tree is common in South East Queensland and residents of the Gold Coast will be familiar with the smell.
+This tree is common in South East Queensland and residents of the Melbourne will be familiar with the smell.
 This tree is the source of the lemon eucalyptus essential oil.
 Typically this essential oil contains citronella, citronellol, geraniol and isopulegol.
 Lemon eucalyptus essential oil, which is produced by distilling oil from the twigs and leaves, is well known for its ability to repel insects.
 One eucalypt in particular has been know to alter its chemical defence in order to protect itself.
 In 2013, biologists discovered that a Yellow Box tree Eucalyptus melliodora in a sheep paddock in Yeoval New South Wales could change the smell of its leaves from one side to the other to protect itself against attack.

 There are other gum trees with a completely different fragrance.
 These trees have evolved their chemical defences to smell like peppermint.
 One of these is the South Gippsland peppermint Eucalyptus willisii.
 Similarly the dark green leaves of the Narrow leaved Peppermint Gum (Eucalyptus Radiata) have a peppermint smell when they are crushed.
 Another well known scented gum is Tamania’s Eucalyptus coccifera or the Mount Wellington Peppermint Gum.
 The adult leaves are an attractive blue green colour changing from the hearts shaped juvenile leaves.This tree, like many gums, has grey and white mottled bark.In summer creamy-white flowers appear.